OpenMoonRay/openmoonray-docs/docs/scene-classes/volumes/BaseVolume.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">a color to tint (multiply to) the attenuation.
+        <p class="scene-class-attr-comment">a color to tint (multiply to) the attenuation.
 Technically the product of attenuation color and intensity is the attenuation(extinction) coefficient.(Note the inverse behavior of color with this parameter.)</p>

     </p>